Developer(s) – Team17

-I find that this game’s fairly strong level of addiction can be attributed to how much challenge can be involved at times, and for how much strategy and variety in gameplay was surprisingly included in a game like this, which I personally commend it for.
-At the time, there was something strangely wonderful about determining the best way to take out each of the opposing teams worms before they take the player’s team out, and it’s a unique gameplay novelty, which I believe still hold up to this very day.
+I find that this game’s fairly strong level of addiction can be attributed to how many challenges can be involved at times, and for how much strategy and variety in gameplay was surprisingly included in a game like this, which I personally commend it for.
+At the time, there was something strangely wonderful about determining the best way to take out each of the opposing team’s worms before they take the player’s team out, and it’s a unique gameplay novelty, which I believe still holds up to this very day.

 Controls – 9/10